jadecobra/python_tdd_exercises/EXCEPTION_HANDLING.md

     ```
     the terminal updates to show passing tests

-- ### <span style="color:orange">**REFACTOR**</span>: make it better
+- #### <span style="color:orange">**REFACTOR**</span>: make it better

-    We just wrote the same context manager 5 times, this is a good candidate for a rewrite. let us remove the duplication. since our `self.assertRaises` catches an [AttributeError](./ATTRIBUTE_ERROR.md) in each case, we only need to state it once and place all the lines that raise the error underneath it.
+    We just created the same context 5 times, this is a good candidate for a rewrite. let us remove the duplication. since our `self.assertRaises` catches an [AttributeError](./ATTRIBUTE_ERROR.md) in each case, we only need to state it once and place all the lines that raise the error underneath it.
     ```python
         def test_catching_attribute_errors_in_tests(self):
             with self.assertRaises(AttributeError):